tsackton/taelgar/Worldbuilding/Background/Addermarch Village Names.md

 Ardwyn, ARD-win, named for a high, fair place, reflecting its elevated position and association with beauty or good fortune

-Brantor, BRAN-tor, named for a raven's hill, symbolizing a high place watched over by ravens (Gaelic/Norse)
+(USED) Brantor, BRAN-tor, named for a raven's hill, symbolizing a high place watched over by ravens (Gaelic/Norse)

 Brynrock, BRIN-rok, named for a rocky hilltop, reflecting its rugged landscape and elevated, stony prominence